-On the day of surgery you will check in at the Pediatric Check-In area located on the third floor of the main building, directly across from the elevators.
+On the day of surgery you will check in at the Registration are on the 1st floor of St. John's Pavilion - for both the Outpatient Surgery Center and the Pediatric Pre-Anesthesia area.
 Sign in and have a seat in the waiting area.
 The admitting clerk will call you and complete the necessary paperwork.

 Make sure you bring all the necessary insurance forms and cards with you.

 Identification wristbands will be given to your child and two caregivers.

 In the pre-surgery area, a nurse will do five things:

 - take your child’s temperature (an ear thermometer),

 - check your child’s blood pressure (a big hug),

 - ask if your child is hurting anywhere.